ExpressionEngine/ExpressionEngine-User-Guide/docs/control-panel/file-manager/upload-directories.md

 ##### Adapter

 The file storage adapter to use.
-ExpressionEngine is shipped with the "Local" adapter to work with files on local filesystem.
+ExpressionEngine is shipped with the "Local" adapter to work with files on the local filesystem.
 Other adapters for use with cloud storage systems are available in the [Add-on Store](https://expressionengine.com/add-ons).

 ##### Upload directory

-This setting is specific to Local adapter.
+This setting is specific to the local adapter.
 Other adapters might have their own settings.

 The **full URL** to the new destination.
 For example: `{base_url}/images/uploads/`.
-We recommend using the default base URL variable `{base_url}` defined in [URL and Path Settings](control-panel/settings/urls.md) in your directory URLS.
+We recommend using the default base URL variable `{base_url}` defined in [URL and Path Settings](control-panel/settings/urls.md) in your directory URL.

 ##### Upload path

-This setting is specific to Local adapter.
+This setting is specific to the local adapter.
 Other adapters might have their own settings.

 The **full server path** (not a URL) to the upload folder for this destination.
 For example: `{base_path}/images/uploads/`.
 We recommend using the default base path variable `{base_path}` defined in [URL and Path Settings](control-panel/settings/urls.md) in your directory paths.

 ##### Allowed file types?

-The directory can be restricted to accept one or several following file types: Image, Document, Archive, Audio, Video.
+The directory can be restricted to accept one or several following file types: Image, Document, Archive, Audio, and Video.
 You can also set it to allow all file types.

 By default, only images are allowed.

 Only file types that are specified in ExpressionEngine's Mime Type file are allowed to be uploaded.
 The Mime Type file can be found in [`mimes.php`](config/config-files.md#allowed-mime-types).
-If you are uploading something uncommon and run into problems you may need to add the mime type for your file to the allow list.
+If you are uploading something uncommon and run into problems, you may need to add the mime type for your file to the allow list.
 See also [MIME allow list](general/system-configuration-overrides.md#mime_whitelist_additions) and [Mime member exception allow list](general/system-configuration-overrides.md#mime_whitelist_member_exception) for more info.

 ##### Default browser view?